eberhardtkorf/odds-game/README.md

 # odds-game

-Theoretical and Simulated Calculator for the 'Odds Game' commonly played among students.
+This script calculates the probability of a dare being executed in the "odds-on" game given the range of numbers both players can use.

+## Theoretical Part

+Formulas has been derived to calculate the probability given the range,

+Even range: `p = (2*n-2)/(n*n)`

+Odd range: `p = (2*n-1)/(n*n)`

+## Simulation Part

-Give the maximum number both players of the game can say and the script will calculate the probability that the player will have to complete a dare according to the rules of the game.
+We can simulate a number of random plays of the game and calculate the probability of a dare being executed given the range.

-The probability is calculated both theoretically and through a simulation with 100000 permutations.
+## Remarks

-The simulation's result converges to the theoretical probability proving that the formula to calculate the probability holds.
+We can see that the simulated probability converges to the theoretical probability when thousands or millions of simulations are tested, indicating that the theoritcal formulas are correct.